How To Bleach and White Wash Cabinets

 When I started the renovation work on our 1994 Pace Arrow motorhome, I wanted to do something different.
 I could have played it safe and used the same, winning color combinations that I’ve used in the past, but for the sake of keeping things interesting, I decided to try something new.
+I decided to bleach and whitewash the yellow oak cabinets.
 Did it pay off?
 Am I happy with the outcome?
 Keep readying to find out!

 Get the Look

-It took us some trial and error to finally arrive at a look we were happy with.
+It took us some trial and error to bleach and whitewash these cabinets in a way that I liked.
 I originally wanted to attempt a bleached wood look, but after several rounds of bleach, decided it would be too labor intensive.
 We tried sanding, bleaching and liquid sanding before coming up with a combination that worked.
 Here’s what worked:

 - Remove cabinet hardware and label the doors so you know where to put them back.